fvsilinca/proiect/README.md

 # proiect liceu
-Candle Shop websote using HTML, CSS and JavaScript
+Candle Shop website using HTML, CSS and JavaScript